psi1703/k8s/README.md

 The OTP Relay Portal lets users claim a single active OTP slot, trigger the external OTP only when they are first in queue, and view the received OTP on-screen.

-OTP values are held in memory only.
-They are never written to disk or audit logs.
+OTP values are never written to disk or audit logs.
+During Phase 2, pending OTP display state is stored in Redis with TTL-based expiry when Redis is available and required.

 The portal includes: